FLY BARCELONA, TRANSFER TO JACA

 Where barren scree covers the ground, we’ll search for Black Redstart and the dazzling Rock Thrush.
 Open stands of Western Mountain Pine are home to another high altitude specialist, the delightful Citril Finch, often to be found feeding in summer on dandelion heads.
 Even at this height, Crag Martins can be found hawking insects.
 The valleys echo to the shrill, bird-like cries of Alpine Marmots and the extraordinary whistles and trills of playful Alpine Chough.

 Before long, we are down amongst stands of familiar Scots Pine and the warm air is laden with the scent of resin.
 Crested Tits trill overhead, Grey Wagtails haunt the streams and the panoramic views are ideal for scanning for raptors.
-Griffon Vultures seem to be ever-present in the skies and we can also hope to encounter the declining Egyptian Vulture, Booted Eagle and Short-toed Snake Eagle, Common Buzzard, Eurasian Honey Buzzard and maybe Goshawk, too.
+Griffon Vultures seem to be ever-present in the skies and we can also hope to encounter the declining Egyptian Vulture along with Short-toed and Booted Eagles, Common Buzzard, Honey Buzzard and maybe Goshawk, too.

 Nestling at the foot of the Pyrenees, the flat alluvial Aragón plain bustles with avian activity, its patchwork of ripening cornfields interspersed with crumbling ‘badlands’ of grey marl forming a splendid wildlife habitat.
-Birds here are characteristic of the Mediterranean region and include Hoopoe, Sardinian and Melodious Warblers, Tawny Pipit and Serin.
+Birds here are highly characteristic of the Mediterranean region and include Hoopoe, Sardinian and Melodious Warblers, Tawny Pipit and Serin.
 Crested Larks are common, while Black and Red Kites, and rainbow-hued Bee-eaters swoop gracefully overhead.
 Loud-voiced Cetti’s Warblers shout at us from secluded streamsides as we pass, Great Reed Warblers grunt from the reeds and Golden Orioles flute from the orchid-rich poplar groves.
-Here we know of a flower-rich hillside that is home to a good number of Ortolan Buntings.
+Here we also know of a flower-rich hillside that is home to the declining Ortolan Bunting.

 The southern slopes now reflect a true Mediterranean environment, as the heavenly scent of thymes, Rosemary and Gum Cistus lay siege to our senses.
 Travelling through this lovely countryside, we reach the almost surreal, pink sandstone pillars that are the towering Los Mallos de Riglos.
 The village below these amazing cliffs sits amidst fields that can be swarming with butterflies, while the seemingly barren scree has somehow provided ground for villagers to cultivate orchards of fragrant almonds and olives.
 With vultures in constant attendance above, it is in this chequerboard landscape that we’ll search for Peregrine and Rock Dove, smartly dressed Black and Black-eared Wheatears, furtive Western Orphean Warblers and the showy Woodchat Shrike.

-We have time for a last look around Jaca today before making our way back to Bilbao.
+We should have time for a last look around Jaca today before making our way back down to the coast at Barcelona.

-Late afternoon check-in for our evening flight home from Bilbao to London Heathrow, where our spring 'birds and butterflies' tour to the Spanish Pyrenees concludes.
+Late afternoon check-in for our early evening flight home from Barcelona to London Heathrow, where our summer tour to the Spanish Pyrenees concludes.